 Dealing with subject access requests

-The Data Protection Act gives people the right to see personal information which the University holds about them.
+Data protection legislation gives people the right to see personal information which the University holds about them.
 They exercise this right by making a subject access request.

 Guidance & policies

-The Data Protection Act 1998 sets out what you can and can't do with information that the University holds.
+Data protection legislation sets out what you can and can't do with information that the University holds about individuals.
 These pages offer advice on specific aspects of data protection which have implications for your work or research.
 The guidance is listed alphabetically below.

 University of Edinburgh data protection policy